-The discussion focused on how to protect the congregations because the sisters became aware that they had been doing their work with insufficient legal protection.
+The discussion focused on how to protect the congregations because the sisters became aware work with insufficient legal protection.
 They realized they needed to professionalize or risk being abruptly shut down, which would put the families and children who depended on them at risk.